cisherlock/guide-local-rtmp-server/README.md

 You can download from here:
 [https://ubuntu.com/download/desktop](https://ubuntu.com/download/desktop)

 Click download, on the LTS version.
 It's Free.
-Next page click the 'download now' link if it doens't automatically download.
+Next page click the 'download now' link if it doesn't automatically download.

 ##### 3. Open VMWare player and click "create a new virtual machine"